patchlevel/event-sourcing/docs/pages/subscription.md

 The `rollbackBatch` method is called when an error occurs and the batching needs to be aborted.
 Here, you can respond to the error and potentially perform a database rollback.

-You can use the `forceCommit` method to indicate that you want to process the data now.
+The method `forceCommit` is called after each handled event, and you can decide whether the batch commit process should start now.
-This method is called after each handled event, and you can decide whether you want to process the data at that point.
+This helps to determine the batch size and thus avoid memory overflow.

 !!! danger